uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 Vendor channels are not linked to any organization, and can also be synchronized with this method.

+### Alternative 2:

+On the hub side, for each peripheral we select channels to be synced (vendor or custom).
+We allow freely to select from any hub organization.
+Vendor Channels are created on the Peripheral side still as vendor channels.
+For Custom Channels the target organization on the peripheral server can be freely selected.

+A static organization mapping is not needed for software channels.

+After the channels are defined it needs to be synchronized to Peripheral server.
+The channel creation must use a mechanism to create them in the peripheral servers (vendor and CLM's) in the desired organization.
+This should be implemented by a taskomatic task which would automatically set the desired configuration on each peripheral server.
+Communication must be done from the HUB server through an API only.
+Since we are making special channel creation (defined next), those API methods should be available to server-to-server communication only.

+Steps needed to create the channels on peripheral:
+    - In the peripheral create all needed channels (vendor and custom).
+Check how the product page is doing it.
+Make this mechanism also work for custom channels.
+    - execute the refresh.
+The refresh connect to the SCC data endpoints on the Hub and populate all the data including the URLs with tokens for all the channels.
+These URLs will point to the Hub and have fresh tokens for authentication against the Hub.
+We need to enhance this mechanism, that also custom channels gets the URLs updated.

+Peripheral servers need to be configured with the flag `java.unify_custom_channel_management`, which will synchronize custom channels during the nightly mgr-sync process.

+One important aspect is to recreate the "cloned from" connection between custom channels and vendor channels, so we can have SP migration and avoid the need to synchronize all channel clone chains (ISSv1 also does this implementation).

 ### API Integration

+#### Alternative 1:

 We will have 3 different API use cases for the organization mapping and channel creation.